 Atherosclerosis!

-What is atherosclerosis?
-You probably could answer this from the top of your head.
-"Blocked arteries!"
-If you are suffering from high blood pressure (hypertension), or have been diagnosed with high cholesterol levels, your doctor may have warned you of the dangers of developing this disease, and if he has had the time, which many doctors don’t seem to have these days, he would have explained, from his understanding of the process, what it is, how it develops, and what danger it poses.
+If you are suffering from high blood pressure (hypertension), your doctor may have warned you that this disease is a high blood pressure symptom, or if he diagnosed you as having high cholesterol levels, probably he stressed the dangers it could lead to developing this disease, that`s if he had the time, which many doctors don’t seem to have these days.
+He would have explained it all, from his understanding of the process, what it is, how it develops, and what danger it poses.

-The next thing you know, you are on a coarse of 2 or three medications, usually a statin for the cholesterol, diuretics and channel blockers for the high blood pressure and aspirin to thin the blood.
+The next thing you know, you are on a coarse of 2 or three medications, usually a statins for the cholesterol, diuretics and channel blockers for the high blood pressure and aspirin to thin the blood.

 Well, not all doctors agree with the mainstream understanding.
 You will understand why when you consider this alternative explanation of how this disease really develops inside the arteries.